The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Conclusion

 \section{Conclusion}

-In this work, we have presented the Conflict Graph Design and a modified Horvitz—Thompson estimator which are co-designed to estimate a pre-specified causal effect in a network experiment.
+In this work, we have presented the Conflict Graph Design and a modified Horvitz—Thompson estimator which are constructed to estimate a single experimenter-specified causal effect in a network experiment to high precision.
 We have shown that the methods attain $\Var{\eate} \leq \bigO{\lamH / n}$ rates, which depend not only on the underlying network but also the causal effect.
 This general approach to experiment design yields improved rates for the most well-studied causal effects as well as new results for causal effects which have received less attention in the literature on experiment design.
 We have also proposed confidence intervals which feature similar rates and provided sufficient conditions for their asymptotic validity.
 Finally, we believe that the operator norm analysis carried out in this work will prove to be a useful technique for analyzing future methods under interference.

-There are several open questions posed by this work.
-A first question is whether AIPW estimators will be consistent under the same condition on the conflict graph.
-We conjecture the answer is yes; however, while AIPW estimators would yield an improvement in the variance, we do not believe that this improvement will be in the rate.
-A second open question is the development of tighter Wald-type intervals in the $\lamH = \littleO{n}$ consistency regime, where Proposition~\mainref{prop:clt-counter-example} shows that the standardized estimator will generally not have a limiting distribution.
-We believe this requires the modification or development of specific theoretical tools beyond the usual application of Stein’s method in causal inference under interference.
-Perhaps the most intriguing question raised by this work is whether the $\lamH / n$ rate is optimal or whether it can be improved.
+The most intriguing open question raised by this work is whether the $\lamH / n$ rate is optimal or whether it can be improved.
 Broadly speaking, resolving questions of optimality would require the development of lower bounds on rates of estimation in network experiments.
 This is an especially challenging task given the lack of well-developed efficiency theory for design-based inference, which stands in stark contrast to the mature efficiency theory developed within a super-population framework \citep[see e.g.,][]{Kennedy2016Semiparametric}.
+Another open question is the development of tighter Wald-type intervals in the $\lamH = \littleO{n}$ consistency regime, where Proposition~\mainref{prop:clt-counter-example} shows that the standardized estimator will generally not have a limiting distribution.
+We believe this requires the modification or development of specific theoretical tools beyond the usual application of Stein’s method in causal inference under interference.